+You’ll need to start the day just right so head into Eat (707 Carson at 7th) for breakfast and do not miss chicken fried steak.
 However, you may need to sample the chilaquiles and the corned beef hash.
 This is a serious breakfast spot.
 If you need to venture back toward the strip step into Vickie’s Diner where it feels like time has been halted.
 This is a breakfast dive if there ever has been but it has charm and low prices.
 Yes, it does reside in an old pharmacy in what looks like an abandoned strip mall but look past the book cover and step in for a proper breakfast.

 Mid-day in Las Vegas is either time for you to get started early or time for you to recuperate.
 If you need the party start early try a little exercise at TopGolf Las Vegas where the cocktails help with your golf swing.
 With over 300 TVs surrounding the hitting bays you can catch all the games while slowly starting your Las Vegas adventure.
 If you are a beer lover walk into BeerHaus at The Park Las Vegas and sample some of their “Rare and Unusual” beers.
 They keep 6 of these gems on tap for the real beer lovers.

 Now, if you just need some relaxation you need the full treatment at a Las Vegas spa.
 A massage is fine but why not add in a visit to the salon?
 Sit Down with Claude Baruk and get the haircut you have always wanted.
 He is definitely a hair whisperer and women swear by his magical hands and clippers.
 The men are not left out as a shave and cut will alter your style and refresh your look.
 The Spa at Wynn can help you relax with a Thai Oil Fusion Massage that dips into the deep spots of your active muscles and squeezes out the fatigue.

 Lunch should not stifle your energy so eat outdoors at Veranda at the Four Seasons and lightly indulge in a taste of Italy by way of Las Vegas.
 The Nicoise salad is light and a perfect supplement to a spa treatment while the Charlie Palmer Steak Sandwich can bring you back if you went too far down the rabbit hole of relaxation.
 If you just want to quickly transition to bad behavior you can opt to order something fried with one too many beers at TAP Vegas at MGM Grand.
 The Pastrami burger is massive and the Tap Fried Shrimp Bucket is perfect for instigating a long beer drinking session.

 How you take on the night in Las Vegas depends on your style.
 Are you a show and dinner type or do you just need a drink and some dancing?
 Make no mistake about your show options in Las Vegas, if you love entertainment you’ll have options but if you want a sure bet, Cirque du Soleil is what you’ll see.
 The Beatle’s LOVE at the Mirage has recently had a bit of a revamp and the show actually improved.
 That may be hard to believe since it was already very impressive.
 The sound quality has been updated and a few numbers have been tweaked to give the audience and even better appreciation for the music of the Beatles and the talents of the Cirque du Soleil performers.

 If your Las Vegas nightlife plan includes dancing and drinking you’ll best be served with cocktails and sushi at Nobu at Caesars Palace.
 Start the evening in the lounge and take inventory of the sexy cocktails on the menu and then greet your happy place with fresh fish and refined Japanese cuisine in the dining room.
 This experience would be enough for most people but saunter over to Omnia Nightclub where you can indulge in a grand VIP nightclub experience or mingle in the quaint yet cozy confines of Heart or just hijack your inhibitions on the terrace and let your Vegas hangout.